Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 What is the most prestigious credit card in Canada?

-While the most exclusive credit cards may be invitation-only, you can still stand out from the crowd with other premium credit cards in Canada.
+While the most prestigious credit cards may be invitation only, you can still stand out from the crowd with other premium credit cards in Canada.

-The most prestigious credit cards in Canada offer the most exclusive rewards from concierge services to flight upgrades and companion flights and more.
-While the variety of premium credit cards in Canada isn’t as vast as those offered in other countries, there are still several elite cards on the market that can give you the status, exclusivity and metal feel you’re looking for.
+The most prestigious credit cards in Canada offer exclusive rewards such as concierge services, flight upgrades, companion flights and much more.
+There aren’t as many premium credit cards in Canada as there are in other countries, but there are still several elite cards that offer the status, exclusivity and metallic feel you’re looking for.

-The most prestigious credit card in Canada: The Amex Black Card
+What is the most prestigious credit card in Canada?
+The Amex Black Card

-The Centurion® Card from American Express, also known as the Amex Black Card, is generally considered the most prestigious credit card in Canada.
-It is issued by invitation only to the wealthiest Amex cardholders.
-It’s been estimated that the average Centurion® Card from American Express cardholder has an annual household income of approximately $1.3 million and net worth of around $16 million.
+The Centurion Card® from American Express, also known as the Amex Black Card, is generally considered the most prestigious credit card in Canada.
+It’s issued by invitation only to the wealthiest Amex cardholders.
+It has been estimated that the average Amex Black Card owner has an annual household income of approximately $1.3 million and a net worth of around $16 million.

 Features of the Centurion® Card from American ExpressCenturion® Card from American Express